Saturday Night (musical): Productions

 Charlie Cameron, Lee Drage, Lloyd Gorman, Joanna Hickman, Joanna Hollister, Kevin Millington, David Osmond, Nick Trumble and Harry Waller.

-In October 2011 the Signature Theatre in Arlington, Virginia presented a concert staging of Saturday Night in its MAX Theatre.
+In October 2011 the Signature Theatre in Arlington County, Virginia presented a concert staging of Saturday Night in its MAX Theatre.
 The production, directed by Matthew Gardiner, starred Geoff Packard as Gene, Susan Derry as Helen, Eleasha Gamble as Florence/Dakota, William Beech as Bobby, and Tracy Lynn Olivera as Celeste.

 In November 2014 the York Theatre Company (New York City) presented a concert staging of Saturday Night as part of its Musicals in Mufti series.
 The cast included Andrew Keenan-Bolger, Lindsay Mendez, and Ben Fankhauser.

 Plot synopsis

 In 1929 in Brooklyn, New York, middle-class bachelor friends are restless on several Saturday nights because they have no dates.
 Gene, who works in a menial position in a Wall Street brokerage, has dreams of the exciting society life to be found in Manhattan, while his friends are content to stay in the neighborhood.
 Gene meets Helen, who is crashing a party (as is Gene).
 He schemes to "get rich quick", but his plan backfires and he barely escapes jail.